The Kabul Assignment

 I requested later start times with my guide—10 a.m. instead of 8 a.m.—claiming I needed more time to myself in the mornings.
 He didn’t question it.
 Foreigners were eccentric.

+Four days of watching taught me what I needed to know.
 The target wasn’t protected.
 No security detail.
 No bodyguards.
 He moved through the city with the confidence of someone who believed himself untouchable.
-Whether that protection came from his business connections, his political alliances, or his faith in God’s providence, I couldn’t say.
-It didn’t really matter.
-Overconfidence was overconfidence, regardless of its source.

 Each evening, he followed the same pattern.
 Left his office between 7:30 and 8:00 p.m., always walking, never taking a vehicle for this particular journey.
 He would move along a street adjacent to a small park.
 The street was typically busy—vendors selling grilled chicken, men sitting at tea stalls, groups of young men walking together.
 But the lighting was uneven, creating a patchwork of harsh glare from shop fronts and deep shadows between them.

-Smoke from the cooking fires at the street-side restaurants spilled out onto the street, further obscuring vision.
+Smoke from the cooking fires spilled out onto the street, further obscuring vision.
 A thick haze that caught in your throat and stung your eyes.
 And running down the side of the road was a deep drainage ditch—perhaps three feet wide and four feet deep.
-The kind of open sewer common in this part of the world.

 Alleyway in Kabul